mybasimilch/basimilch/README.md

-# Juntagrico Heroku Template for cookiecutter

-This template sets up a project to be used with juntagrico.science as hosting.

-# Setting up locally to test setup
+# Getting started

-On any environment install Python 3, and add it to your path
+On any environment, ensure Python 3 is installed.

 ## UNIX

 ### Set your environment variables
+See the .env.template for details.
+Reach out to maintainers for secrets.

 ### Installing requirements